mertezz/didomi-challenge/SOLUTION.md

 Incremantal materialisation can support different strategies.
 In the project there are two examples of such strategies:
 - `delete+insert` - suitable for staging tables
--  `merge`   - TODO
 - `microbatch` - suitable for large dataset and iterative reloads

-Both are dbt's built in strategies that are implemented with an additional step.
+Both are dbt's built in strategies that are implemented with an additional step (dbt managed _temp tables).
 While loading the target an additional temporary table is build from which then the load reads and inserts the data into the target.
-Unfortunatelly this intermediate step cannot be skipped so the only way to improve is to potentially try to create your own materialisation (which comes with a maintenance overhead).
+Unfortunatelly this intermediate step cannot be skipped so the only way to improve is to potentially try to create your own materialisation type (which comes with a maintenance overhead).

+TODO:
+-- DELETE+INSERT strategy
+-- The incremental stage table drives the load (defines the period, batch and keys for delete+insert) -- Unique key is used to first delete records from the target fact.
+This enables backfills of the desired period -- Target records are deleted based on distinct keys from the stage table -- Full column scan of target keys is required for deletion -- Incremental mode creates an additional _temp table from the stage -- Event time filters are applied only in the stage table, here are not needed -- Additional performance improvements could be achieved with dbt predicates and microbatching -- Example:
+--  dbt run -s +fct_event --vars '{"start_date": "2025-11-01", "end_date": "2025-11-12"}'

 #### Data checks
 Data checks ... several types